Alejogb1/job-board/blog-data/is-azure-preview-services-suitable-for-production-use.md

 id: "is-azure-preview-services-suitable-for-production-use"
 ---

-Okay, let's talk about Azure preview services and their place in a production environment.
+, let's talk about Azure preview services and their place in a production environment.
 It's a question that's come up repeatedly throughout my career, particularly when we were evaluating new features at a previous firm specializing in high-throughput financial transactions.
 We often found ourselves drawn to the latest advancements, naturally, but the allure had to be tempered with pragmatism, especially when the potential stakes involved real money.

 The short answer, and the one I usually lead with, is: generally, no, preview services aren't immediately suitable for production.
 However, that's not a blanket dismissal.
 The situation is nuanced, and a deeper understanding of what “preview” actually entails is crucial.
 When Microsoft labels a service as “preview,” it usually signals several key things.
 First, the service is still under active development.
 APIs might change, features can be added or removed without notice, and there’s a greater likelihood of bugs or unexpected behavior.
 Second, there often isn't a service-level agreement (SLA) attached to preview services.
 This means that while Microsoft will do its best, there's no guarantee of availability or response time, which is obviously a critical factor for any production application.
 And finally, documentation, while generally present, is often not as comprehensive as it is for generally available (GA) services, which can complicate troubleshooting.